tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

-Now lets load our content image and display it.
+Now, let us load our content image and display it.

 {% highlight python linenos %}